 The CPC Memorials & Endowment Team has announced a new grant cycle for 2014.

 Apply for an Endowment Grant Now!!

 Is there a mission or faith based activity you are passionate about, but it is not yet sponsored through the CPC budget?
 If so, a grant issued by the Memorials & Endowment Team is a great way to obtain capital needed to foster such a project.

 The purpose of an M&E grant is to provide resources to support faith-based initiatives.
 These initiatives must align with the overall purpose of the Endowment Fund, which is to provide opportunities for members to support the benevolent, educational, and mission work of the whole church.
 Specifically, the church desires to enlarge the scope of the congregation’s work and influence by:

 The grants are one-time, non-recurring gifts and are not intended to replace existing budgets or support ongoing projects.
 Any CPC member may apply.

 Not sure if a certain initiative falls within the parameters of the grant guidelines?
 Please contact one of the committee members with this or any other questions regarding the application process.
-The committee members are Brian Short, Team Lead, Barbara Carew, Rhonda Carlile, Jeff Clark, and Ruth Guthrie.
+The committee members are Brian Short, Team Lead, Jim Bowdish, Barbara Carew, Rhonda Carlile, and Meredith McGill.

 For more information, contact the team lead.